18/19 Policy Address: Long-disputed MPF hedging abolished after $36.5B vanished

 Statistics from the MPF Schemes Authority shows over $36.5 billion was hedged from 2001 to 2017.

-Mrs. Lam also mentioned the abolishment last year and in her election promise, but so far hadn't implemented any changes.
+Mrs. Lam also mentioned the abolishment last year and in her election promise, but so far had not implemented any changes.

 Local workers have been criticising the mechanism for nibbling at their pensions.